Rolleston, New Zealand: Christchurch earthquakes

 Rolleston was close to the epicentre of the 2010 Canterbury earthquake being near the end of the Greendale Fault, experiencing movement two times the strength of that in Christchurch City.
 Residents were without power following the quake, some for more than 48 hours, and were required to boil water for weeks before services were restored.
 Rolleston was close to many of the aftershocks following the September quake.

 Rolleston suffered low damage due to the ground having underlying stones and stable rock.
 For such reasons, Rolleston had not been affected by liquefaction, and only a few houses had been condemned and demolished from earthquake damage.

-The 2011 Christchurch earthquake caused a minor amount of extra damage, mostly to buildings which had already been previously affected.
+The 2011 Christchurch earthquake caused a minor amount of extra damage, mostly to buildings which had already been affected.

 The population of Rolleston has expanded rapidly since the Christchurch earthquakes due to the land stability and fast tracking of building consents by the Selwyn District Council.